What does lung cancer look like?

 Image credit: Yale Rosen, Apr.
 13, 2011.

-Tumors are usually found near one of the lung's main airways.
-As tumors grow, they may extend into the wall of the chest.
+The tumors usually appear near one of the lung's main airways.
+As the tumors grow, they may extend into the wall of the chest.

 Large cell (undifferentiated) carcinoma